The purpose of the W. Harry Feinstone Center for Genomic Research is to provide research

 and graduate education in the area of genetic research, particularly functional genomics,

-providing a focal point for this activity within the University of Memphis and the
+while providing a focal point for this activity within the University of Memphis and

 Support of Research Infrastructure

 The W. Harry Feinstone Center for Genomic Research has developed and maintains a Biology Instrumentation Core (BIC), we provide DNA Microarray technologies as well as NGS DNA sequencing and data analysis.

 In 2002, we added an Affymetrix GeneChip system for high-throughput DNA microarray